FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization.md

 The is structured in the following way:
 * We begin by pointing out the reasons why one needs to make their dataset FAIR.
 * Following this, a brief overview of the dataset corpus formulation.
 Once the team has collected all the necessary data, it can now pass through the prioritization phase.
 Here, a thorough assessment of the dataset based on certain criteria is done.
 This assessment, in turn, leads to the development of a scorecard.
-* Finally, with the points each dataset has achieved in the scorecard, a raking can be established and projects or datasets can be prioritized.
+* Finally, with the points each dataset has earned in the scorecard, a ranking can be established and projects or datasets can be prioritized.

 ---
 ## Graphical Overview